Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Jason Matusow or Babak Jahromi (10 min)

 **Abstract:**
-Update on project progress since the Milan workshop: status of the Eclipse project, new members, new developers joining, and progress achieved since June.
+Status and history of the project Progress since Milan, on all fronts (for people newly joining)

 ---